Olive Oil Biscuits

 - Milk: I like this easy drop biscuit recipe with whole milk, cream, or non-dairy substitutes.

-When making drop biscuits, you can substitute certain ingredients and add variations to customize the recipe.
+When making these biscuits made with olive oil, you can substitute certain ingredients and add variations to customize the recipe.
 Here are some possible substitutions and variations that we love:

 - Try making this recipe with whole wheat or gluten free flour blend for a healthier option.
 You may need to add a few minutes to the bake time.